anoncoder2020/SPARSYs/README.md

 **4.Options**

---top_k_degree      choose top-k nodes based no the degree
+--top_k_degree:      choose top-k nodes based no the degree

---size_clique       decide which size of clique will be processed
+--size_clique:       decide which size of clique will be processed

---percent_edges     decide how many percentage of edges will be removed
+--percent_edges:     decide how many percentage of edges will be removed

---percent_cycle     decide how many percentage of cycles will be processed
+--percent_cycle:    decide how many percentage of cycles will be processed

---pencent_cliques   decide how many percentage of cliques will be processed
+--pencent_cliques:   decide how many percentage of cliques will be processed

---method            deicide which edge removal methods (include metis_sp, km_sp, bm_sp, cycle_sp, node_sp and clique_sp)
+--method:    deicide which edge removal methods (include metis_sp, km_sp, bm_sp, cycle_sp, node_sp and clique_sp)

 **5. About graph partition methods**